ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 children, we would choose the girlsk for
 when they become mothers, they educate
 their sous.
 This is the poiut, aud, it is
 true.
-No nation can become full
+No nation can become fully
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_jay_ver01:data:sn84023428:00202197425:1865030801:0071/pct:78.173575,53.365938,15.414508,12.701381/!600,600/0/default.jpg"/>
 </td>